When I was five years old, my entire body caught on fire.

 Rowan’s eyes narrowed for a moment and then he turned away again, but this time I swore that he wasn’t just looking away; he was doing it to a hide a smile that threatened to trespass onto his face.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, HowevolutionWrite a Review